-Constance Smith Barker was sworn in as a Commissioner of the U.S. Equal Employment Opportunity Commission (EEOC) on July 14, 2008.
-Commissioner Barker was nominated by President George W. Bush on March 31, 2008, and unanimously confirmed by the Senate on June 27, 2008 to serve the remainder of a five-year term expiring on July 1, 2011.
+Constance Smith Barker has been a member of the Commission since 2008.
+She was nominated by President George W. Bush on March 31, 2008, and unanimously confirmed by the Senate on June 27, 2008 to serve the remainder of a five-year term expiring on July 1, 2011.
 On May 19, 2011, Ms. Barker was nominated by President Barack Obama to serve a second term to expire on July 1, 2016.
 The nomination to the second term was unanimously confirmed by the United States Senate on September 26, 2011.

-Prior to her appointment to the Commission, she was a shareholder for 13 years at the law firm of Capell & Howard, P.C. in Montgomery, Alabama.
-As a member of the firm’s Labor and Employment Section, she provided advice and counsel to businesses and defended businesses sued for employment discrimination.
+Prior to her appointment to the Commission, Ms. Barker was a shareholder for 13 years at the law firm of Capell & Howard, P.C. in Montgomery, Alabama.
+As a member of the firm ’ s Labor and Employment Section, she provided advice and counsel to businesses and defended businesses sued for employment discrimination.
 She also provided training on state and federal employment discrimination laws.
-Her public sector experience includes serving for four years as a prosecutor in the 11 th Judicial Circuit and later in the 13 th Judicial Circuit of Alabama.
+Her public sector experience includes serving for four years as a prosecutor in the 11 th Judicial Circuit and later in the 13th Judicial Circuit of Alabama.
 As an Assistant District Attorney she tried numerous jury and bench trials.
-Commissioner Barker also served for 11 years as General Counsel to the Mobile County Public School System, a large city and county school system.
-Commissioner Barker also served as a part-time municipal judge for two municipalities in Mobile, Alabama and was actively involved in Mobile’s juvenile justice system.
+Ms. Barker also served for 11 years as General Counsel to the Mobile County Public School System, a large city and county school system.
+Ms. Barker also served as a part-time municipal judge for two municipalities in Mobile, Alabama and was actively involved in Mobile ’ s juvenile justice system.

-Chai Feldblum was nominated to serve as a Commissioner of the EEOC by President Barack Obama on September 15, 2009 for a term ending on July 1, 2013.
+Chai R. Feldblum was nominated to serve as a Commissioner of the EEOC by President Barack Obama on September 15, 2009 for a term ending on July 1, 2013.
 On March 27, 2010, she was given a recess appointment to the post, and was sworn in on April 7, 2010.
 She was confirmed by the Senate for her term on December 22, 2010.

 A native of Carrolltown, Penn., where her late father was a teacher and long-serving mayor, Ms. Lipnic earned a B.A. degree in Political Science and History from Allegheny College and a J.D. degree from George Mason University School of Law.

 P. David Lopez was sworn in on April 8, 2010, as General Counsel of the U.S. Equal Employment Opportunity Commission (EEOC).
 He was nominated by President Obama on Oct.
-22, 2009, and given a recess appointment on March 27, 2010, pending confirmation by the full Senate.
-Mr. Lopez is the first field staff attorney to be appointed as General Counsel.
+22, 2009, and given a recess appointment on March 27, 2010, and confirmed by the Senate on December 22, 2010.

 Immediately prior to joining the Commission, Mr. Lopez was a Senior Trial Attorney with the Civil Rights Division, Employment Litigation Division, of the U.S. Department of Justice in Washington, D.C. between 1991 and 1994.
 In this capacity, he litigated employment discrimination cases against state and local governments in numerous jurisdictions throughout the United States on behalf of the Department of Justice.